Urology of Greater Atlanta

 UTI Symptoms In Men

-A urinary tract infection (UTI) is an infection that can occur anywhere in the urinary system.
-It can affect the bladder, kidneys, ureters, and urethra.
-Most urinary tract infections are caused by the bacterium Escherichia coli (E. coli), a naturally present bacteria in the body.
+A urinary tract infection (UTI) is an infection that can occur anywhere in the urinary system, including your bladder, kidneys, ureters, and urethra.
+Most urinary tract infections are caused by the bacterium Escherichia coli (E. coli)—a naturally present bacteria in the body.

 There are two types of urinary tract infections (UTIs):

-• Upper urinary tract infection: The infection affects the ureters or spreads to the kidneys.
-A kidney infection is a more serious form of UTI that occurs when the bacteria travels up to the kidney from the bladder.
+1. Upper urinary tract infection: This type of infection affects your ureters or spreads to your kidneys.
+A kidney infection is a more serious form of UTI that occurs when bacteria travels up to the kidney from the bladder.

-• Lower urinary tract infection: The infection affects the bladder (cystitis or bladder infection), prostate (prostatitis), or urethra (urethritis).
+2. Lower urinary tract infection: This infection affects the bladder (cystitis or bladder infections, a bladder infection is a more specific type of UTI), prostate (prostatitis), or urethra (urethritis-which drains urine from your bladder).
 The infection is usually caused by intestinal bacteria that have spread from the skin into the urinary tract.

-What Are the Symptoms of a UTI in Males?
+What Are the Symptoms of Urinary Tract Infections in Males?

 If you have an upper tract UTI or kidney infection, you may also experience:

-• Pain in the upper back or side.
+• Pain in your upper back or side

-If you have a lower tract UTI you may also experience:
+If you have a lower tract UTI and bladder infection, you may also experience:

-• Pressure or pain in the lower abdomen.
+• Pressure and/or pain in your lower abdomen

-What Are the Causes of a UTI in Males?
+What Are the Causes of a Urinary Tract Infection in Males?

-A UTI is caused by microbes entering the urinary tract resulting in infection.
-More often than not, UTIs result from bacteria, although it is also possible that fungi can infect the urinary tract.
-The most common cause of UTIs is the E. coli bacteria, which live in the bowel.
+Although not as common, it is also possible that fungi can infect the urinary tract.
+The most common cause of UTIs is the E. coli bacteria, which live in your lower intestines.

-• Younger, sexually active men: Sexually transmitted infections (STIs) such as chlamydia and gonorrhea are the most common cause of UTIs in younger men.
+• Younger men who are sexually active: Sexually transmitted infections (STIs), such as chlamydia and gonorrhea, are the most common UTI causes in younger men.

-• Men who have anal intercourse: Anal sex increases the risk of developing a UTI because it can expose the urethra to more bacteria.
+• Men who have anal intercourse: Having anal sex can expose your urethra to more bacteria increasing the risk of developing a UTI.

 • Men with kidney stones